Flat Rock Brook Installs Deer Exclosure

-Construction work on our deer exclosure began early this summer.
-The fencing project will result in two separate deer exclosures, a small area located at the Jones Road Picnic Area (approximately 20 acres) and a larger section surrounding a majority of the remaining forest (approximately 80 acres).
+Construction work on our deer exclosure was completed in September 2017.
+The fencing project resulted in two separate deer exclosures, a small area located at the Jones Road Picnic Area (approximately 20 acres) and a larger section surrounding a majority of the remaining forest (approximately 80 acres).
 An estimated 50 acres of the park will remain unfenced and accessible to deer.
-Construction is expected to be completed in September.

 This project is an essential first step in protecting the health, biodiversity and wildlife of our precious forest.
 The primary objective of fencing is to keep deer out of sensitive areas in the park to prevent further damage to our native vegetation.
 Success of the project will depend on hikers and community members responsibly closing access gates within the preserve.
 The gates will be located in areas where the fence line intersects with a trail.
 Please be sure to close these gates behind you after walking through these entrances.
 The installation of a cattle grate at the park’s Main Entrance gate will allow it to remain open during normal park hours without re-entry of deer into the park.
 This will allow us to keep the main parking area open during visiting hours so that your access to the preserve will remain undisturbed.
 Thanks so much for your cooperation on this important project that will benefit the health of our forest.